cybercom-finland/vagrant-deltacloud-provider/README.md

 ## Vagrant standard configuration

-There are some standard configuration options that this provider takes into account when creating and connecting to OpenStack machines
+There are some standard configuration options that this provider takes into account when creating and connecting to DeltaCloud machines

 * `config.vm.box` - A box is not mandatory for this provider.
 However, if you are running Vagrant before version 1.6, vagrant will not start if this property is not set.
 In this case you can assign any value to it.
 See section "Box Format" to know more about boxes.